-Disseminate and advance knowledge by bringing together consulting engineers, architects, contractors, manufacturers and researchers.
+Our Façade Engineering and Structural Use of Glass Study Group brings together consulting engineers, architects, contractors, manufacturers and researchers.

-The Management of Structures Study Group was set up to discuss how structural engineers can actively manage structures once they are in use.
+The Management of Structures Study Group discusses how structural engineers can actively manage structures once they are in use.

-Discuss all aspects of major venue design, from conception to analysis and optimisation of all the structural elements, fabrication, delivery and construction issues.
+Our Stadia and Other Crowd Excited Structures Study Group discusses all aspects of major venue design - including conception to analysis and optimisation of all the structural elements, plus fabrication, delivery and construction issues.